-Here we find out a little more about her.
+Here we catch up with Tim to find out a little more about him.

 Q: Who was your first childhood hero?